 If you don’t want to walk through the gardens you can also travel across them by Skyride and enjoy the amazing aerial views of the Valley.

-Designed by Thomas Allason and Robert Abrahams, it was their combination of money, architectural talent and an eye for beauty, which made the gardens the extravagant, spectacular sight they are today.
+The Alton Towers Gardens date back to the early 18th century, when the 15th Earl of Shrewsbury, Charles Talbot employed hundreds of labourers, mechanics and artisans to transform the grounds of the ancestral home.
+Led by Thomas Allason and Robert Abrahams, this huge team created iconic structures which remain to this day – it was their combination of money, architectural talent and an eye for beauty, which made the gardens the extravagant, spectacular sight that they are.